 - Exposed Wrists: especially simple to do for smoking women

 - Rolling Hips: a woman has an accentuated roll that highlights her feminine pelvic region

-- Pelvic Tilt: Tilting the pelvis shows her waist to hip ration.
-A waist to hip ration of 70% is considered most attractive.
+- Pelvic Tilt: Tilting the pelvis shows her waist-to-hip ratio.
+A waist-to-hip ratio of 70% is considered the most attractive.
 At 80% men being to lose interest and are not interested at 100% but are still interested at lower than 70%.
-70% was attractive even when the woman was quite heavy
+70% were attractive even when the woman was quite heavy

 - Handbag Nearby: a woman’s handbag is almost an extension of her body and putting it near a man is an indicator of interest.
 Fondling or asking him to get something from it is equally positive

 - Shoe Fondle: it has the phallic effect of thrusting the foot in and out.
 It can unsettle many men without knowing what’s happening

 - Let Twine: the most appealing sitting position a woman can take.
 Other leg signals are crossing and uncrossing the legs (slowly) in front of the man and gently stroking the thighs with her hand

 For more signs also check out “Undercover Sex Signals“.